I have said many times on this blog, when a person is over 35 and still single they tend to fall into certain general categories

 Of course not everyone fits so nicely into one of those four groups, and some people really just haven’t met the right person and are over 35.

 I probably shouldn’t write about this.
 This blog is making my dating life hard enough, although I think I have given up on online dating completely now.
 Too many men will ask me out only to not follow through, and the dates I have gone on have mostly been miserable.
 I have met some nice men, who weren’t exactly compatible with me, but nice men nonetheless.
-But overall I have found the process very demoralizing.
+Overall I have found the process very demoralizing.
 I feel reduced to a commodity.
 Everything about me placed on a mental check list, and since I have some fairly odd things in my background they all amount to deal breakers.
 Which is fine since I haven’t met anyone online yet that has really felt like a good fit.

 When I first left my husband it was like stumbling out of a cocoon, I had absolutely no defenses.
 Every slight, every injustice, every cruel action was massively compounded in my head.
 It all just cut right through me until I was a pile of ribbons on the floor.
 So the ice went up, formed slowly over time.
 I had no choice but to protect myself.
 But ice is transparent, and I can see right through it.
 There is hope on the other side, I just have no idea when I’ll be able to cut through it.
 I am not kidding myself that a unique person will simply show up with a blow-torch and my life will go back to normal.
 I think instead I am going to have to change myself, or at least my outlook.
 And as I mend those broken pieces I also have to try to protect what is left of me.
 All the while opening enough for someone new to get close to me.
 It is not at all easy.